yuhko-msft/microsoft-graph-docs/concepts/connecting-external-content-connectionapi.md

 |****MGE** = microsoft.graph.externalConnectors*|

 #### Example of settings object

-The following sample shows the use of the search, feed, and compliance properties listed in the table above.
+The following sample shows the use of the search, feed, and compliance properties listed in the table above:

 ```html
 {